JohnKurlak/algorithmic-problem-solving/README.md

 After reading this book, the reader will gain:

-1. The algorithmic "head knowledge" necessary to solve a variety of interview problems.
+1. The algorithmic foundation necessary to solve a variety of interview problems.
 2. The intuition to know when to use what algorithmic tools and techniques.

 ---